*updated from previous version publish in April 2020.

 Needless to say, it’s not easy to assess the Canadiens’ drafting performance under Marc Bergevin relative to other teams.
-But there is one thing that helps a lot; the fact that Bergevin has been the Canadiens’ general manager for eight entry drafts.
+But there is one thing that helps us in trying; the fact that Bergevin has been the Canadiens’ general manager for eight entry drafts.
 This provides enough sample size to help make a reasonable assessment of his work.

 Current NHL GM Tenure in years (April 2020)